Thiseas/GettingAndCleaningData/CodeBook.md

 features: Contains table with the available 561 types of measurements

 activities: Contains table with the 6 activities under which data from volunteers participated were collected

+merged_ds: Contains a merged table made by combination of test and train data tables using rbind function.
+Initially, contains all columns, at a next step only those that refers to mean and std and finally activities and subjects are added using cbind function.

+mean_std_extr: Used to extract only mean and std measurements from merged_ds data table, and for that reason contains those names which have mean and std words as part of the name

+merged_labels: Contains a merged table made by combination of test_labels and train_labels using rbind function.
+The integer numbers in that table which corresponds to an activity label, in the end are substituted by that activity.

+merged_subjects: Contains a merged table made by combination of test_subjects and train_subjects using rbind function.

+tidy_ds: Contains the independent tidy data set with the average of each variable for each activity and each subject